Up Late NW

 Up Late NW is a sketch comedy and variety television series which premiered on September 19, 2015.
 The show is broadcast on Saturday nights across the Pacific Northwest; in Seattle on KING-TV at 1:05 AM (Pacific) following Saturday Night Live, and at 11:30 PM in Portland, Oregon on KOIN-TV; in Spokane, Washington on KREM; in Eugene, Oregon on KEVU-CD; and in Medford, Oregon on KDRV.

 Up Late NW is hosted by Emmy Award winning Northwest television personalities Pat Cashman and Chris Cashman, who are a father (Pat) and son (Chris) team.

 The first several episodes of the series were shot before a live studio audience at Fremont Studios in Seattle, Washington, and included live audience interactions.
-Later episodes have been recorded in various locations without an audience.
+Later episodes have been recorded in various locations lacking a live audience.
 Each episode features pre-recorded digital sketch comedy shorts, special celebrity guests, and performances by both Northwest stand-up comedians and musical guests.
 Guests have included: Jeff Probst, Joel McHale, Kenny Mayne, Danny Bonaduce, Roger Fisher, Shawn Kemp, Luke Willson, Taylor John Williams, and many more.

 Up Late NW is a production from Artists think Tank, LLC.
 Pat and Chris Cashman are co-executive producers with showrunner B Anthony Nelson, and partners with Head of Production Christopher Sherlock and Executive VP Distribution/Co-Producer Ryan Craig.
 It is often considered a successor to the Seattle-based productions of Almost Live! and The (206), mostly because of the involvement of Pat and Chris Cashman.

-The slogan for Up Late NW is: The PNW Gets It.